1. What will my child be doing during the hours of Group Therapy?

-Anyone who maintains commitment to our Behavioral Guidelines is welcome at Direction.
-When someone is restricted, we are simply honoring their decision to follow alternate behavioral standards that are not acceptable to our community.
+Anyone who maintains commitment to our basic social standards and their own personal work here is welcome at Direction.
+When someone is restricted, we are simply honoring their decision not to conform to these standards.
 A restricted person is excluded from group membership and privileges.
 If and when a restricted person requests a reintegration meeting, they will be given the opportunity to meet with the Program Director.
-In that meeting, each person’s commitment to the Behavioral Guidelines is reviewed.
-As always, anyone genuinely committed to the Guidelines is welcome in the community.
+In that meeting, each person’s commitment to our program and their own development is reviewed.
+Anyone genuinely committed is welcome back to our community.

 6. What holidays are observed as DBHA?